uw-datasci/Shifting-Lines-Visualizing-NHL-Role-Crossover/README.md

 ---

 🚀 This project is open-source!
-Contributions, suggestions, and role-bending ideas are all welcome — feel free to fork, clone, or submit a pull request if you want to build on it.
+Contributions, suggestions, and innovative ideas are all welcome — feel free to fork, clone, or submit a pull request if you want to build on it.